annieztang/annieztang/README.md

 - 🔭 I’m currently working on Aloe Money's mobile application in Dart/Flutter
 - 🌱 I’m currently learning Redux and Kotlin
 - 💬 Ask me about my web development experience
+- ⚡ Fun fact: Besides a programmer, I am a painter!

 <!--
 **annieztang/annieztang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.